 For the seeker of family history illegitimacy is a curse.
-In these more enlightened times the lack of wedding vows before the birth of a child is no big deal but in the 19th and early years of the 20th Century it was considered an evil rarely spoken of.
+In these more enlightened times, the lack of wedding vows before the birth of a child is no big deal but in the 19th and early years of the 20th Century it was considered an evil which was rarely spoken of.

 And that temperament?
 Standoffish – arrogant even, dismissive, with a strong dislike of unfairness and privilege; where did it all come from?

 Most people have a couple of grandfathers and grandmothers from whom they can get some idea of inherited flaws or ‘jewels’ in their makeup.
 I had only one grandfather.
 My dad’s dad.